Contact Us Today!

 If you experienced unlawful conduct, it is essential to report the misconduct by your employer and that your employer is aware that you did it.
-There are many ways you can show that an employer took an adverse action against you.
-This can be in the form of a demotion, reduced hours, reduced wages, termination, or a number of other adverse employment actions that occurred after you reported unlawful conduct.
+You can show that an employer acted adversely against you in many ways.
+This can be a demotion, reduced hours, reduced wages, termination, or several other adverse employment actions after you reported unlawful conduct.

-You can prove the connection between adverse actions by using direct evidence or circumstantial evidence.
+You can prove the connection between adverse actions using direct or circumstantial evidence.
 Direct evidence would be statements such as emails, letters, or verbal conversations that confirm your employer's wrongful action.
-If you are in possession of direct evidence of retaliation, make sure that you protect that information at all costs.
+If you have direct evidence of retaliation, ensure you protect that information at all costs.
 Circumstantial evidence documents the timing of your employer's actions.
-If your employer retaliated soon after you engaged in protected activity, this can be used circumstantial evidence to prove your employer retaliated against you.
+If your employer retaliated soon after you engaged in protected activity, this can be used as circumstantial evidence to prove your employer retaliated against you.
 You might also show that an employer has a history of retaliating against other employees who pursued a protected activity.

-It is important to note that retaliation is especially hard to prove if your employer has a legitimate reason for their adverse action.
+It is important to note that retaliation is tough to prove that your employer has a legitimate reason for their adverse action.
 Reasons could include absence, low performance, or other abuses.